grame-cncm/faustcourse/session5/content.md

 # Session 5: Deploying Faust Programs

 One of the powers of Faust lies in its ability to turn Faust code into a large number of ready-to-use objects ranging from audio plug-ins to mobile apps.
-So far in this course, we saw how to do this using the export function of the online editor.
-While it is extremely convenient as it allows to use almost all the Faust targets without having to install something on your computer, it has some limitations.

 In this last session, we're going to dig in into the lower level features of Faust.
 We'll give you an overview of the Faust ecosystem and of how things work under the hood.
 We'll give you some details on how DSP algorithms implemented